 Nurse practitioners play an essential role in healthcare, providing expert, compassionate care across specialties like family medicine, pediatrics, and psychiatry.Â

 Whether you’re just starting your career or you’re a seasoned pro, understanding your earning potential is vital in making confident, informed decisions about your future.
-From negotiating salaries to exploring flexible opportunities like moonlighting, knowing what NPs typically earn—and why—can help you shape a career that works for you.
+From negotiating salaries to exploring flexible opportunities like moonlighting, knowing what NPs typically earn and why can help you shape a career that works for you.

 Current Trends in NP Compensation